 When you arrive

-When you arrive at the International airports it San Jose and Liberia you can exchange at the airport, where you will get a bad exchange rate, like at most airports.
-You might as well just use US dollars for everything you need, for the first day or so, and exchange as soon as you get a chance.
+When you arrive at the International airports in San Jose or Liberia you can exchange in Arrivals.
+You’ll have plenty of time while waiting for your luggage.
+They’ll give you a bad exchange rate, like at most airports.
+So exchange as little as you need.
+Or use US dollars for everything you need, for the first day or so, and exchange as soon as you get a chance.

 Taxis and buses

 Taxis at the international airports charge in US dollars.
 Everywhere else, taxis charge in Colones.